top of page

 Horse Feather Mites

 Horse Feather Mites Chorioptes equi: A Guide to Managing Horse Mites Chorioptes equi is a type of mite that affects horses.
 These pests usually target the lower legs, mane, tail, and underbelly.
 Unlike other mite species, Chorioptes equi is a surface-dwelling, non-burrowing mite.
 This means it lives on the outer layer of skin without digging into it.
 What You Should Know About Chorioptes equi Chorioptes equi commonly causes several issues for horses.
-The signs of infestatio
+The signs of infestation

 Horse Leads